Ilut: Ottoman Empire

 In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared as Aylut, located in the Nahiya of Tabariyya of the Liwa of Safad.
 The population was 9 households, all Muslim.
 They paid a tax rate of 25% on agricultural products, which included wheat, barley, fruit trees, goats and beehives, in addition to occasional revenues; a total of 200 Akçe.
 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place as an unnamed village.

 In 1838, it was noted as a Muslim and Greek Christian village in the Nazareth district.

 In 1859, the village had a population of 180 souls.

 In 1875 Victor Guérin found it to have no more than 200 inhabitants.
 The village was situated in a valley and on the lower flanks of a mound.
 Some gardens surrounded it, planted with fig and olive trees and surrounded by a cactus hedge.
 He further noticed, near a Oualy, the site of an old church which had been completely razed.
 There were only five or six sections of limestone columns lying on the ground.
 As for the Oualy, it seemed to have been built with materials from the church.
 The Moslems there worshipped inside it a tomb dedicated to Neby Louth; the same person whose tomb was found in Bani Na'im.

 A population list from about 1887 showed that Ailut had about 350 Muslim inhabitants.

 British Mandate

 At the time of the 1922 census of Palestine ʿAilut had a population of 501, all Muslims, increasing in the 1931 census to 834, still all Muslims, in a total of 165 houses.

 In the 1945 statistics the population was 1,310, all Muslims, while the total land area was 17,557 dunams, according to an official land and population survey.
 Of this, 370 were allocated for plantations and irrigable land, 7,501 for cereals, while 30 dunams were classified as built-up areas.

 Israel

 In 2013, an archaeological survey of the southernmost part of the site was conducted by Edna Amos on behalf of the Israel Antiquities Authority (IAA).

+Voting Patterns

+In the 2022 election, 93 percent of voters in Ilut voted for the Arab parties, while 3 percent voted for the parties of the center-left coalition led by Yair Lapid and 3 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 39 percent voted for the Hadash–Ta'al list, while 34 percent voted for Ra'am and 27 percent voted for Balad.